a younger Moshe, IDF days

-I was about to throw away the newspaper article about the stabbing in Ma'aleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the title of "the stabbings", and the other of a cabinet meeting with the mayor, and the title of "the response."
+I was about to throw away the newspaper article about the stabbing in Maaleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the headline of "The Stabbings", and the other of a cabinet meeting with the mayor, and the headline, "The response."

-Made me think; the response to stabbings is a cabinet meeting.
+Made me think; the response to the stabbings is a cabinet meeting.
 Now what was discussed?
-They discussed how the "troubled teen" was "known to the police" but no preemptive measures were legally available to stop him.
+They discussed how the "troubled teen" was "known to the police", but no preemptive measure were legally available to stop him.
 They discussed harsher measures for drinking offenses.
 They discussed the possibility of hiring more police officers, or volunteer parents, to patrol at the wee hours of the morning.

-Now what would make more sense to me is, under the caption, "The Response" we would see a photo of a bunch of people training in Krav Maga knife defense.
-And yes, as we mentioned in Part Three, the idea that every IDF soldier is a Krav Maga expert is a ludicrous as the idea that every New York City cop is an expert at shooting and hand to hand combat.
+Now what would make more sense to me is, under the caption, "The Response", we would see a photo of a group of people training in Krav Maga knife defense.
+And yes, as we mentioned in Part Three, the idea that every IDF soldier is a Krav Maga expert, or even proficient in Krav Maga, is as ludicrous as the idea that every New York City cop is an expert at shooting and hand to hand combat.
 They simply don't have this type of training.
-(Ask those who work in these departments, I have).
+(Ask those who work in these departments, I have.)

 Meetings and Statements

-As usual the response to violence is meetings and statements.
-It was not always this way; the Biblical Moses, Moshe, saw an Egyptian beating a Hebrew, so he smote him (without ever having called a cabinet meeting to discuss how to deal with Egyptian Hebrew haters).
+As usual the response to violence is meeting and statements.
+It was not always this way; The Biblical Moses, Moshe, saw an Egyptian a Hebrew, so he smote, so he smote him (without ever having called a cabinet meeting to discuss how to deal with Egyptian Hebrew haters).

 On the topic of governments and Krav Maga I would like to clarify one popular misconception held by Krav Maga practitioners around the world, in particular in Europe.
 From what I am told, and I am not a European resident so I do not claim to really understand their internal workings, in Europe the government certifies martial arts organizations.
 This is not the case in Israel.

 The government never certified Imi Lichtenfeld or anyone else, to teach Krav Maga.
 The Israeli government has more important issues to deal with than Krav Maga certification.
-There are certain institutions, such as Wingate and Givat Washington, which are authorized to certify instructors in Krav Maga, Basketball, ping pong and under water synchronized swimming.
-Their certification is important as it allows us to take out insurance policies and to teach in schools and community centers.
-It certifies that you know your material well enough that you do not pose a danger to your students, that's about it.
+There are certain institutions, such as Wingate and Givat Washington, which are authorized to certify instructors in Krav Maga, basketball, ping poing, and under water synchronized swimming.
+Their certification is important as it allows us to take out insurance policies and to teach in public schools and community centers.
+It certifies that one knows their material well enough that you do not pose a danger to your students, that's about it.